 The biggest attraction is the culture.
 There are so many different bike disciplines so close at hand, it creates a healthy and stimulating culture that resonates throughout the community.
 To the point where you hear stories of even the most unlikely people ending up on bikes.
 Something that can only be good for the health of the population.Julian Dean, professional cyclist and former Tour de France racer Share

-And if you don't like climbing make the most of the shuttles that operate in the forest, delivering riders and their bikes to a high-point on a regular schedule.
+And if you don't like climbing make the most of the shuttles that operate in the forest, delivering riders and their bikes to a high-point on a regular schedule, or you can charter a Landrover shuttle with a group of mates to get you to the top of the best trails.

 The hidden treasures within the topography, geography and history of Whakarewarewa Forest provide numerous opportunities for riders to experience the special Maoritanga, which is unique to this area.
 Make sure to take some time to view the geysers, observe the mud pools and enjoy the natural hot springs of this region.